 Dr Katrin Tunstall

 I qualified from Cardiff University in 2011.
-Having grown up in West Cornwall, I knew I wanted to return here to live and work.
-I lived in North Devon for two years to complete my foundation training as a junior doctor, before returning to Cornwall to train as a GP.
+Having grown up in West Cornwall, I knew I wanted to return to here to live and work.
+I worked in North Devon for two years to complete my foundation training as a junior doctor, before returning to Cornwall to train as a GP.
 After completing GP training, I worked as a locum GP, but missed the continuity of care and working relationships I had with my patients and team.
-I was thrilled to be offered a position at Rosmellyn Surgery and started working as a GP partner in 2017.
+I was thrilled to be offered a position at Rosmellyn Surgery and started working as a GP Partner in 2017.
 Getting to know patients and their families is such a privilege and I love the variety of General Practice.
 I have a particular interest in Elderly Care and Dementia, Women’s Health and Mental Health.
-I also work with GP’s from other surgeries in Penwith to improve our community services.
+I also work with doctors from other GP surgeries in Penwith to improve our community services.
 We now work from a brand new, purpose built surgery at St Clare Medical Centre, which is a fantastic environment for our staff and patients and we look forward to welcoming you to our practice.

 MSc in Advanced Nursing Practice